- Mange is a skin condition caused by an overgrowth of mites.

 “Demodectic mange is most commonly seen in dogs,” says Dr. Karyn Collier, medical director for wellness medicine at Saint Francis Veterinary Center of South Jersey.
 “The mites are transmitted to puppies from their moms within a few days of birth.”

 Sarcoptic mange is caused by an overgrowth of sarcoptic mites.
 As opposed to demodex mites, which live in the hair follicles, sarcoptic mites burrow into the skin itself.
-This type of mange is contagious and can be transmitted to humans and other pets.
+This type of mange is highly contagious and can be transmitted to humans and other pets.

 “Sarcoptic mange is contagious to other dogs through direct contact,” says Dr. Travis Arndt, medical director of Animal Medical Center of Mid-America in St. Louis City and Maryland Heights.
 “While the mites can also be transmitted to humans through direct contact, the mites are not able to reproduce on humans and do not set up a true infection.
 However, transmitted mites will still bite people and can cause skin irritation.”